integrations/terraform-provider-github/CONTRIBUTING.md

 ```
 Setting a `processId` of 0 allows a dropdown to select the process of the provider.

-2. Add a sleep call (e.g. `time.Sleep(15 * time.Second)`) in the [func providerConfigure(p *schema.Provider](https://github.com/integrations/terraform-provider-github/blob/main/github/provider.go#L176) before the immediate `return` call.
+0. Add a sleep call (e.g. `time.Sleep(10 * time.Second)`) in the [`func providerConfigure(p *schema.Provider) schema.ConfigureFunc`](https://github.com/integrations/terraform-provider-github/blob/cec7e175c50bb091feecdc96ba117067c35ee351/github/provider.go#L274C1-L274C64) before the immediate `return` call.
 This will allow time to connect the debugger while the provider is initializing, before any critical logic happens.

-2. Build the terraform provider with debug flags enabled and copy it to a bin folder with a command like `go build -gcflags="all=-N -l" -o ~/go/bin`.
+0. Build the terraform provider with debug flags enabled and copy it to the appropriate bin folder with a command like `go build -gcflags="all=-N -l" -o ~/go/bin`.

-3. Create or edit a `dev.tfrc` that points toward the newly-built binary, and export the `TF_CLI_CONFIG_FILE` variable to point to it.
+0. Create or edit a `dev.tfrc` that points toward the newly-built binary, and export the `TF_CLI_CONFIG_FILE` variable to point to it.
 Further instructions on this process may be found in the [Building the provider](#building-the-provider) section.

-4. Run a terraform command (e.g. `terraform apply`).
+0. Run a terraform command (e.g. `terraform apply`).
 While the provider pauses on initialization, go to VSCode and click "Attach to Process".
 In the search box that appears, type `terraform-provi` and select the terraform provider process.

-5. The debugger is now connected!
-During a typical terraform command, the plugin may be invoked multiple times.
+0. The debugger is now connected!
+During a typical terraform command, the plugin will be invoked multiple times.
 If the debugger disconnects and the plugin is invoked again later in the run, the developer will have to re-attach each time as the process ID changes.

 ## Automated And Manual Testing